Appleby Grammar School: History

-Official criticism of the school in 1869 by the Schools Inquiry Commission (1864-1868), which examined endowed grammar schools under the chairmanship of Lord Taunton, revealed an uncertain future as a high grade classical school.
+Official criticism of the school in 1869 by the Schools Inquiry Commission (1864–1868), which examined endowed grammar schools under the chairmanship of Lord Taunton, revealed an uncertain future as a high grade classical school.
 In 1868, there were only 16 pupils attending but by 1880 there were 80 boarders alone.

 Fruitless proposals were made by the governors to rebuild and amend the existing buildings, and in 1887 construction of a new school was completed at Battlebarrow, on the outskirts of the town, on a site provided by land purchased from St Anne's Hospital and Lord Hothfield.
 A new scheme for the administration of the school along more modern lines was implemented in 1891.
 Thereafter, there followed a steady growth in pupil numbers, from 45 in 1887, 68 in 1914, 135 in 1940 to 170 in 1955, when girls were first admitted.

-In the early 1950s, due to the extended width of the catchment area and problems students would face under adverse weather conditions, there were Government proposals for comprehensive education to be provided on larger sites, for pupils of all academic abilities, offering modern and technical courses.
-Westmorland County Council (1889-1974), suggested a development plan for North Westmorland which was considered and agreed upon by the governors of both Appleby and Kirkby Stephen Grammar Schools for defined catchment areas to be set in place.
-Appleby would take pupils from an area including Appleby, Asby, the Fellside villages and villages to the west of the A66.
+In the early 1950s, because of the large size of the catchment area and problems students would face under adverse weather conditions, there were Government proposals for comprehensive education to be provided on larger sites, for pupils of all academic abilities, offering modern and technical courses.
+Westmorland County Council (1889–1974) suggested a development plan for North Westmorland, which was considered and agreed upon by the governors of both Appleby and Kirkby Stephen Grammar Schools, for defined catchment areas to be set in place.
+Appleby would take pupils from an area including Appleby, Asby, the fellside villages and villages west of the A66.
 The catchment area would eventually extend to Cliburn, Morland, Newby, Reagill and Sleagill.

-In 1955, an extension at Appleby was completed to accommodate domestic science, woodwork, science and art rooms, and a girls’ cloakroom was added to the ground floor.
-A new school was also completed at Kirkby Stephen, with both schools becoming co-educational for the 1955–56 academic year and Appleby ceasing to take boarders.
+In 1955, an extension at Appleby was completed to accommodate domestic science, woodwork, science and art rooms, and a girls' cloakroom was added to the ground floor.
+A new school was also completed at Kirkby Stephen, both schools becoming co-educational for the 1955–56 academic year and Appleby ceasing to take boarders.

-In 1959, while retaining the title of grammar school, Appleby and Kirkby Stephen schools became comprehensive and expanded rapidly, so that by 1974, 400 years after the establishment of the Elizabethan post-chantry grammar school, there were over 560 pupils on the school roll.
+In 1959, while retaining the title of grammar school, Appleby and Kirkby Stephen schools became comprehensive and expanded rapidly so that, by 1974, 400 years after the establishment of the Elizabethan post-chantry grammar school, there were over 560 pupils on the school roll.